holycrap872/til/python/python_modules.md

 This means that when you simply type `from Package_Name import * ` from some outside python file, you get access to `parser`, `helper_function` and everything in thing1 without having to identify them by the file they are in.

+## Pytest and Modules

+`sudo pip install -U pytest`

+After that, use the same structure as seen in the pytest_example folder